Kingston Lisle: Economic and social history

 The Domesday Book in 1086 records Kingston Lisle as having 31 households.
 Kingston Lisle Park is a 17th-century country house on the edge of the village.
 It was enlarged early the 18th and 19th centuries and is a Grade II* listed building.
 Between 1805 and 1807 the section of the Wilts & Berks Canal between Longcot and Challow was completed.
 It passes through the parish at Kingston Common about 3/4 mi north of the village.
 Traffic on the canal had virtually ceased by 1901 and the route was formally abandoned in 1914.
 The Wilts & Berks Canal Trust is currently restoring the canal.
 The Great Western Main Line through the Vale of White Horse was opened in 1840.
 It passes through the northern extremity of Kingston Lisle parish, about 1+3/4 mi north of the village.

 Amenities

 The village has one pub, the Blowing Stone Inn.
-The parish is served by Uffington Primary School just over 2 mi away, to which there is a free bus service.
+The parish is served by Uffington Primary School just over 2 mi away.